 You can add a lot of wonderful sides to your poke bowl, and you should.
 But when you get your tuna right from the boat it was caught on, you kinda want to enjoy it in its purest form.
 Ingredients that are great to add to accompany your tuna in the bowl include avocado, cucumber, seaweed salad, edamame beans, nori, sprouts, zucchini noodles, sesame seeds, everything bagel seasoning, crunchy fried onions, and just about anything else you can think of.

 Chopsticks are the perfect delivery vehicle for eating poke.
-The chopsticks allow you to pick up individual pieces of fish, or a little bit of all the toppings.
+The chopsticks allow you to pick up pieces of fish, or a little bit of all the toppings.
 Of course, a fork also works great if you aren’t super comfortable using chopsticks.
+Serve it alongside a refreshing and simple cucumber salad!

 There is always a risk of foodborne illness when you eat raw or undercooked seafood.
 With that being said, think about how many poke shops and restaurants there are and how many times you have heard about people becoming sick or how many times you have become sick.
 The answer is likely none, but of course, there’s still a risk.